Atomic-Potato/Computer-Science-University-Notes/Computer Science LU/Computer Science LU/Year 2/Semester 2/I2207 - Computer Architecture/10 # Cache Memory/3 @ Fully & Set Associative Mapping.md

 - `set:` $\large \color{pink} size(set) = log_2(NumberOfSets)$
 - `tag:` $\large \color{pink} size(tag) = size(MemoryAddress) - size(offset) - size(set)$

-The set field in address determines the corresponding set Sp where p[0, q-1] where q is the number of setts Consider Sp and apply the fully associative algorithm.
+The set field in address determines the corresponding set Sp where p[0, q-1] where q is the number of sets Consider Sp and apply the fully associative algorithm.

+**`NOTE:`** in case of a cache miss in this mapping (after moving the dirty bit, if there was any)
+- In order to determine the RL we use **both** the `tag` and the `set` bits
+- And to get the CL we just multiply the number of sets by the number of lines in each set + the number of the line with the tag to be moved (starting from 0)
+- And then move from RL to CL
 ## Replacement algorithm
 We have three algorithms we can use:
 - `FIFO`